xrettle/WFGY/TensionUniverse/BlackHole/Q043_origin_of_cosmic_inflation.md

 * Distribution of Tension_INFL over the allowed parameter region.
 * Minimal and maximal Tension_INFL in that region.
-* Stability of the distribution under modest changes in data compression schemes (for example different summary statistics that preserve the same information).
+* Stability of the distribution under modest changes in data compression schemes (for example different summary statistics that preserve the same information) that are predeclared as admissible variants in Section 3.3.

 *Falsification conditions:*

+The current encoding of Q043 (including norms, reference bands, and coefficients as defined in Section 3.3) is considered falsified at the effective layer if:

-* If, for all reasonable choices of distance measures and reference bands consistent with standard inflation analyses, Tension_INFL(m_data) is consistently above a fixed upper bound in the entire allowed parameter space, then the current encoding of DeltaS_DATA and Tension_INFL is considered falsified at the effective layer.
+1. For all encodings within the admissible class of Section 3.3 applied to this dataset, and for sufficiently fine parameter sampling, Tension_INFL(m_data) is consistently above a fixed upper bound in the entire allowed parameter space.
-* If small changes in encoding details (for example different but equivalent CMB summaries) cause unbounded swings in Tension_INFL without physical justification, the encoding is considered unstable and rejected.
+2. Or, small changes among the predeclared admissible variants in Section 3.3 cause unbounded swings in Tension_INFL without physical justification in the underlying summaries.

+Rejecting an encoding under these conditions only means that this particular effective-layer tension functional for Q043 is unstable or misaligned.
+It does not provide evidence for or against the physical reality of an inflationary phase.

 *Semantics implementation note:*
 All observables in this experiment are treated as continuous-field summaries consistent with the metadata semantics; no additional discrete or hybrid semantics are introduced here.